leastchaos/leastchaos/README.md

 - 👋 Hi, I’m @leastchaos
-- 🌱 I’m a self-taught python developer
+- 🌱 I’m a hobbyist developer, interested in trading tools
+- Language I use: Python, SQL, MQL5
 - Discord: @leastchaos#2598
 <!---
 leastchaos/leastchaos is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.